 - Irrevocable Trust: Once assets go into the trust, no one, including the settlor, can take them out.
 These trusts often have significant tax advantages and may shield assets from creditors.

 - Revocable Trust: A living trust often does not offer the same asset protection and tax benefits.
 However, the settlor can subtract or add to the corpus (the money or property in the estate) almost at will.
 It allows flexibility for future changes in your family’s needs, whether because a child or grandchild has special needs, or the size of your estate increases and allows use of new kinds of planning techniques.

 - Charitable Trusts: These vehicles transfer assets to a preferred charity, and the donee (the person receiving the gift) usually need not pay a gift tax.
 The charitable remainder trust allows the donor (the person making the gift) to transfer the property and retain the income derived from that property during his/her lifetime.

 - Spendthrift Trust: A spendthrift trust places limits on the beneficiary’s access to the corpus.
 This vehicle also shields trust assets from creditors.

-Talk To a Glendale Estate Planning Attorney
+Talk To a Pasadena Estate Planning Attorney

 A comprehensive estate plan can provide numerous financial benefits for your family.
 Such arrangements also give you peace of mind.
-For a free consultation with an experienced Glendale estate planning attorney, contact the Law Offices of Silvio Nardoni.
+For a free consultation with an experienced Pasadena estate planning attorney, contact the Law Offices of Silvio Nardoni.
 Home and after-hours appointments are available.